HarshVasoya07/Google-CaseStudy-How-Does-a-Bike-Share-Navigate-Speedy-Success-/README.md

 <h2>Analyze</h2>

- -With the data processed, I will now analyze it to identify trends and relationships between annual members and casual riders.
+ - With the data processed, I will now analyze it to identify trends and relationships between annual members and casual riders.
 I'll organize the data for effective analysis and perform calculations to derive meaningful insights.

 - To analyze the data, I'll calculate descriptive statistics such as mean, median, maximum, and minimum ride lengths for annual members and casual riders.
 This will give me an understanding of the typical ride duration for each user group.